neocmakelsp/neocmakelsp/README.md

 ## User Feedback

-* I do not know if all features will work on mac and windows, so if someone use mac or windows, please help me and send pr for this project.
+* I do not know if all features will work on macOS and Windows, so if someone use macOS or Windows, please open an issue if you find any bugs.
-* I want a comaintainer, who is familiar with mac, windows, and lsp.
+* I want a co-maintainer, who ideally is familiar with macOS, Windows and LSP.